-You always have a right to communicate with your legal representative (parent or guardian, mandatary, tutor or curator), the person who can make medical decisions for you, a lawyer, the Public Curator or the Tribunal administrative du Québec (administrative tribunal of Québec).
+You always have a right to communicate with your legal representative (parent or guardian, mandatary ou tutor ), the person who can make medical decisions for you, a lawyer, the Public Curator or the Tribunal administrative du Québec (administrative tribunal of Québec).
 Doctors can’t restrict this right.

 The hospital should set aside a space and a phone for you to use in confidence.